Dankiprop/notessapp/README.md

 Built by https://github.com/Dankiprop

-This is an app where users can enter text
+This is an app where users can enter text to each